Welt der Wunder

 Ticks like it warm and moist.
 Researchers are therefore predicting that the animals will become more abundant as a result of global warming in Europe will continue to spread.
 Ticks live for around three to five years and only need three blood meals in their entire life.

-Ticks mate while the female is feeding on blood
+Ticks mate while the female sucks blood

-Female ticks are more blood thirsty than male ticks: The adult female tick sucks for one to two weeks.
+Female ticks are more bloodthirsty than male ticks: The adult female tick sucks for one to two weeks.
 During this time, the male mates with the female.

 Winzige Wegelagerer: Wie gefährlich sind Zecken wirklich?